dosire/google-api-adwords-ruby/Readme.txt

 require 'rubygems'
 at the beginning of your programs.

-Then
+Then:
 require 'adwords4r'

 adwords = AdWords::API.new
-creates a driver for the latest version of AdWords API using a credentials file in ENV['HOME']/adwords.properties There is an example credentials in the root adwords4r directory.
+creates a driver for the latest version of AdWords API using a credentials file in ENV['HOME']/adwords.properties
+There is an example credentials in the root adwords4r directory.
 You can also pass API a manually constructed AdWordsCredentials object like: adwords = AdWords::API.new(AdWords::AdWordsCredentials.new({